Ruby Hammer: Early life

-Hammer was born to Bangladeshi parents in Jos, Nigeria where her father was a doctor.
+Hammer was born to Bangladeshi parents in Jos, Nigeria, her father was a doctor.
 She emigrated with her family to Britain at the age of 12.
-Her parents intended to return to Bangladesh (known as East Pakistan at the time), bur the Bangladesh Liberation War broke out there while they were on holiday in England thus altering their plans.
-In 1984, Hammer graduated with a BA (Hons) in Economics from City University London.
+Her parents intended to return to Bangladesh (known as East Pakistan at the time), but the Bangladesh Liberation War broke out there while they were on holiday in England in 1971.
+In 1984, Hammer graduated with a BA (Hons) in economics from City University London.

 Career

-Hammer has worked as a makeup artist on models and celebrities including Sharon Stone, Kate Moss, Rosie Huntington-Whiteley, Naomi Campbell, Cindy Crawford, Helena Christensen, Caroline Winberg, Elle MacPherson, Alessandra Ambrosia, Tyra Banks, Poppy Delevingne, Cat Deeley, Meghan Markle, Rita Wilson and Tom Hanks.
-She has also styled the cosmetics looks for the covers of Red Magazine, Elle, Tatler, Easy Living, Harper's Baazar, You and Stella, and Sunday Times Style.

-Hammer's first foray into makeup artistry was assisting at London Fashion Week.
+Hammer's first work with makeup artistry was assisting at London Fashion Week in 1984.
 After realizing that she could make a living from her hobby, Hammer went on to do the makeup of runway models for designers including John Galliano and Jasper Conran.
+Hammer has worked as a makeup artist on models and celebrities including Kate Moss, Naomi Campbell, Sadie Frost, Elle MacPherson, Rosie Huntington-Whiteley, and Sharon Stone.
+Elle, Marie Claire, and Vogue are among the magazines in which her cosmetics looks have appeared.

 Hammer has worked on advertising campaigns and television commercials for international brands such as Oil of Olay, Pantene and Head & Shoulders.
 She has been asked to launch products, advise on new looks and train personnel for Estee Lauder, Clarins, Clinique, Aveda and Revlon.
 Hammer's television credits include The Clothes Show, BBC Style Challenge, Britain's Next Top Model, GMTV, This Morning, Beautification and 10 Years Younger, where she was the resident makeup artist for 3 series.

 In 1998, Hammer teamed up with beauty publicist Millie Kendall to create the Ruby & Millie cosmetics brand, sold exclusively in Boots pharmacies, nationwide.
 It was the first major UK cosmetics brand to launch in 30 years.
 In August 1998, the first Ruby & Millie location was opened in Harvey Nichols in Leeds and London.
-In December 2009, Ruby & Millie launched teen cosmetics range Scarlett and Crimson.
+In December 2009, Ruby & Millie launched the teen cosmetics range Scarlett and Crimson.

 In September 2011, Hammer launched the cosmetics beauty gifting range "Ruby Hammer Recommends" exclusive to Debenhams.
 In August 2019, Hammer launched her capsule collection of beauty essentials which led to the industry nominations of 'Best Newcomer' Vogue Magazine, and Best Expert-Led Beauty Brand.
 Sunday Times Style.

-In partnership with ex-husband, George Hammer, she has helped introduce beauty brands like Aveda, Tweezerman, Mr Mascara and L’Occitane to the UK.

-She has published quotes on trends, beauty tips and advice in the British press.

-She has judged multiple Beauty Awards.

-A board member for the British Beauty Council, Hammer advocates for inclusivity within the beauty industry.